 One of the most striking is the split hairline on the head.
 This hairstyle was not common for men, that’s why it clearly indicates a woman.
-Other striking features of Hannyas are for instance fangs, pronounced jaw area, high forehead, horns, enlarged eyes, the skin color (from white, to bluish / greenish and finally red, according to the intensity of the negative feelings).
+Other striking features of Hannyas are for instance fangs, pronounced jaw area, high forehead, horns, enlarged eyes, skin color (from white, to bluish / greenish and finally red, according to the intensity of the negative feelings).

-Hannya as a tattoo motif
+Japanese Hannya as a tattoo motif

 See you soon at Good Old Times Tattoo Berlin.